iknowjason/HELK_Azure/option2_helk_endpoint/README.md

 # Overview:  HELK_Azure with Option 2
-Automated Terraform deployment of Velociraptor in Azure!
-Automated deployment of one Velociraptor server with one registered Windows 10 endpoint in Azure VM infrastructure.
-A collection of Terraform and Ansible scripts that automatically (and quickly) deploys a small Velociraptor R&D lab.
+Automated Terraform deployment of HELK in Azure!
+Automated deployment of one HELK server with one registered Windows 10 endpoint in Azure VM infrastructure.
+A collection of Terraform and Ansible scripts that automatically (and quickly) deploys a small HELK R&D lab.

 # Quick Fun Facts:
 * Deploys one (1) Ubuntu Linux 18.04 HELK Server ~ Deploys HELK with Hardware and automated deployment #4 option
-* Uses Terraform templates to automatically deploy in Azure with VMs
+* Deploys one (1) Windows 10 Professional endpoint with Sysmon (SwiftOnSecurity) and Winlogbeat
+* Windows endpoint is automatically configured to use HELK configuration + Kafka Winlogbeat output to send logs to HELK
 * Terraform VM modules are flexible, allowing you to add your own new VMs in Azure
 * Terraform templates write Ansible Playbook configuration, which can be customized
 * Deployment Time:  Approximately 12 minutes
 * Azure Network Security Groups (NSGs) can whitelist your source prefix, for added security
-* The following ports are opened through Azure NSGs for ingress TCP traffic:  SSH (22), HTTPS (443), Spark (8080), KQL (8088), Zookeeper (2181)
+* The following ports are opened through Azure NSGs for ingress TCP traffic: RDP (3389), WinRM HTTP (5985), WinRM HTTPS (5986), SSH (22), HTTPS (443), Spark (8080), KQL (8088), Zookeeper (2181)

 # Infrastructure and Credentials
+* Windows 10 VM Admin credentials:  HELKAdmin:Password123
 * HELK Linux OS username:  helk (Uses SSH public key auth)
 * HELK Kibana Administrator Password for https port 443:  helk:hunting
 * Server Subnet (HELK):  10.100.1.0/24
+* User Subnet (Windows 10 VM):  10.100.30.0/24
 * HELK Internal IP:  10.100.1.4
+* Windows 10 VM Internal IP:  10.100.30.11
+* Public IP Addresses:  Dynamic Azure allocation for both Velociraptor and Windows 10 VM

 # Remote Access (After Deployment)
+* Windows 10 VM:  Change into the modules/win10-vm1 directory and view contents of hosts.cfg.
+The second line should show the IP address of the Windows 10 VM.
+Just RDP to it with Admin credentials above.
 * HELK Server:  View contents of hosts.cfg.
 The second line should show the IP address of the HELK server that is provisioned a public IP from Azure.
 You can SSH to the host from within that directory:
 ```
 $ ssh -i ssh_key.pem helk@<IP ADDRESS>